RJWoodhead/Relay2Tetris/ZuseAdder.md

 * Note: I created an alternate EasyEDA PCB Library entry for the B relays that included the solder jumpers.
 This meant they didn't have to be manually added to the schematic.

-I have not yet had a need to manufacture any Rev 2.0 boards.

 Note: It turns out there is a design error with the ENABLE circuit in the Rev 2.0 boards that I am working on addressing.
 See [this note](LogicUnit.md#board-design-mistake) for more details.

+A second error is that if the NOT relay array *is* populated but the SUB activation relay *is not* populated, and SUB is not jumpered, the NC SUB relay connections need to be bridged in order for the adder to operate properly.
+I omitted solder jumpers for this functionality.
+The workaround is to use some 0-ohm SMT resistors as jumper wires.

+I only ran into this error because I fully populated the board to test out the subtract function, and then removed the activation relays to configure the board for use in my prototype ALU.

+I have also incorporated the lessons from the War on Voltage Drop into the Revision 2.0 design.

+This board has been manufactured and tested.

 # Board Availability

-Because of the minimum quantity requirements of the board manufacturer, I have extra Revision 1.0 boards that I don't need.
+Because of the minimum quantity requirements of the board manufacturer, I have extra Revision 1.0 and 2.0 boards that I don't need.
 If you want one, email me at trebor@animeigo.com and you can have one for cost+shipping. $10 gets you a board, shipped anywhere in the USA, while supplies last.

 # Resources